-With the above in mind, it's not surprising that many diverse cities similar to Toronto have been faced with higher declining high-school graduation rates for young males of colour.
-All the while it is not uncommon for the broader power relations of race to be invisible within school institutions.
-What instead invariably gets named and noticed in relation to disengaged male youth are acts of anger and aggression, low attendance records, or perhaps apathy and lack of motivation.
+With the above in mind, it's not surprising that many diverse cities like Toronto have been faced with declining high-school graduation rates for young men of colour.
+Nevertheless, the broader power relations of race are often ignored within school institutions.
+What instead invariably gets named and noticed in relation to disengaged young men are acts of anger and aggression, low attendance, or perhaps apathy and lack of motivation.
 Hence layers of discouragement may have many giving up on school.
 It is defeating in itself when young men of colour have a lack of belief in their own learning abilities.
-Yet it can be even more disheartening when they sense that others do not believe they can learn.
-A good example being the not-so-uncommon suggestion made to young men of colour to seek an athletic scholarship.
-With such suggestions, resentment and rage may build for some males at the inferred message of sporting (vs. intellectual) ability being the only possibility of attainment for their future education (Abrams, 2011).
-At other times, even if there is an individual plan and desire to finish school, existing systemic obstacles (which will be discussed below) and despairing life circumstances make the goal of graduating seem desperately unreachable.
+Yet it can be even more disheartening when they sense that others do not believe that they can learn.
+A good example is the not-so-uncommon suggestion made to young men of colour to seek an athletic scholarship.
+With such suggestions, resentment and rage may build at the inferred message of sporting (rather than intellectual) ability being the only possibility for attaining their future education (Dexter Abrams, personal communication, May 2011).
+At other times, even if there is an individual plan and desire to finish school, existing systemic obstacles (which will be discussed below) and despairing life circumstances can make the goal of graduating seem desperately unreachable.